yggdrasil-network/yggdrasil-network.github.io/configuration.md

 ## Configuration Options

 - `Listen`
-    - A list of strings in the form `[ "tcp://listenAddress:listenPort", ... ]`, on which to listen for (TCP) connections from peers.
+    - A list of strings in the form `[ "tcp://listenAddress:listenPort", "tls://listenAddress:listenPort", ... ]`, on which to listen for TCP or TLS connections from peers.
     - Note that, due to Go language design choices, `[::]` listens on IPv4 and IPv6 on most platforms, while an empty IP or `0.0.0.0` listens only to IPv4.
+    - A `tcp://` listener can only accept `tcp://` peer connections, and a `tls://` listener can only accept `tls://` peer connections
 - `AdminListen`
     - Port to listen on for the admin socket, specified in URI format, i.e. `tcp://localhost:9001`.
     - On supported platforms, the admin socket can listen on a UNIX domain socket instead, i.e. `unix:///var/run/yggdrasil.sock`.
     - The default is to listen on the loopback interface (`tcp://localhost:9001`) which ensures that only local connections to the admin socket are allowed.
     - Note that if you change the listen address to a non-loopback address, this may allow other hosts on the network to manage the Yggdrasil process.
 This probably isn't desirable.
 - `Peers`
-    - A list of strings in the form `[ "tcp://peerAddress:peerPort", "socks://proxyAddress:proxyPort/peerAddress:peerPort", ... ]` of peers to connect to.
+    - A list of strings in the form `[ "tcp://peerAddress:peerPort", "tls://peerAddress:peerPort", "socks://proxyAddress:proxyPort/peerAddress:peerPort", ... ]` of peers to connect to.
     - Peer hostnames can be specified either using IPv4 addresses, IPv6 addresses or DNS names.
     - Each entry should begin with `tcp://` or `socks://proxyAddress:proxyPort/`.
 - `InterfacePeers`
-    - Like peers above, but arranged using specific interface names: `{ "eth0": [ "tcp://peerAddress:peerPort", "socks://proxyAddress:proxyPort/peerAddress:peerPort", ... ], "eth1": [], ... }` of peers to connect to.
+    - Like peers above, but arranged using specific interface names: `{ "eth0": [ "tcp://peerAddress:peerPort", "tls://peerAddress:peerPort", "socks://proxyAddress:proxyPort/peerAddress:peerPort", ... ], "eth1": [], ... }` of peers to connect to.
+    - A `tcp://` peer connection can only connect to a `tcp://` listener, and a `tls://` peer connection can only connect to a `tls://` listener
 - `AllowedEncryptionPublicKeys`
     - A list of strings in the form `["key", "key", ...]`, where `key` is each node's `EncryptionPublicKey` key which you would like to allow connections from.
     - This option allows you to restrict which other nodes can connect to your Yggdrasil node as a peer.
 It applies to incoming TCP connections.